 After you’ve understood what it takes mentally to become a professional athlete, the next step is putting in the work and perfecting your craft.
 This involves skill work in whatever sport you choose, along with improving your body to be the best athlete possible.
 Depending on the sport, physical training will be just as important as skill training.

-Whether your training partner is your Dad, a friend your age, a coach, or someone else, you’ll want to find a training partner who can push you to your ma.
+Whether your trainer is your Dad, a friend your age, a coach, or someone else, you’ll want to find a training partner who can push you to your max.
 I’ve had many friends and coaches who have helped me become a professional athlete.
 When you train with a partner, they are there to help you with intensive workouts, motivate you, and get you through that last rep.

 Develop Your Core